This post may include affiliate links; see our disclosure policy.

 It’s hard to get lime curd perfectly right, but you can often save it!
 Here are a few things to do if your curd doesn’t end up thick and glossy:

-- Runny lime curd means the curd has not been heated enough: it must be heated to 170°F in order to thicken.
+- Runny lime curd means the curd has not been heated enough; it must be heated to 170°F to thicken.
 You can “save” a runny curd and thicken it.
 Place it in a saucepan and use a food thermometer to heat it back to 170°F. Then whisk in another tablespoon or two of butter, which will help it become even thicker when cooled.

 - Lumpy lime curd means the curd was overcooked, causing the eggs to cook and become scrambled.
 The most important part of making lime curd is cooking the mixture gently so that the eggs do not cook.
 If you have only small lumps in the curd, pass it through a fine mesh sieve to strain out the cooked eggs.
 But if the entire mixture is split, you’ll have to start over.

-Once you’ve mixed up your lime curd, there are so many ways to use!
-We love it with shortcakes as a dessert, or over waffles as a decadent brunch.
+Once you’ve mixed up your lime curd, there are so many ways to use it!
+I love it with shortcakes for dessert or over waffles for a decadent brunch.
 It’s different from lemon curd and goes well with flavors like strawberries, cherries, and coconut.
 Here are a few ideas:

 - Berries: Spoon it over fresh berries for a simple dessert